The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 \section{Overview of the PSPS Database Schema}

 There are over 50 different tables that make up the PSPS schema.
 Here we give a brief overview of the tables and indexes, to help aid the user in selecting the most appropriate table for queries.
 The core concept is that the database has a unique \texttt{ObjID} for each object detected within \PS\ data.
-An object is defined to be something which has measurable flux at a given RA and Dec.
-Multiple detections of an object will all share the same \texttt{ObjID}, as well as multiple detections within one arcsecond of that object (which might not be associated with that object, for example, blended sources).
+An object is defined to be a source which has measurable flux at a given R.A. and Dec.
+In general, multiple detections of an object will all share the same \texttt{ObjID}, as well as multiple detections within 1\arcsec\ of that object (which might not be associated with that object, for example, blended sources).
+A detailed description of the source deblending algorithm and its properties is beyond the scope of this work.
 This \texttt{ObjID} is the core index used to join the object and detection tables.
-For example, {\em ObjectThin} has the astrometric information for the objects, one would join against the {\em Detection} table, using \texttt{ObjID}, in order to get the individual photometric attributes for all the detections of that object within the single exposures (at a given RA and Dec).
+For example, {\em ObjectThin} has the astrometric information for the objects; one would join against the {\em Detection} table, using \texttt{ObjID}, in order to get the individual photometric attributes for all the detections of that object within the single exposures (at a given RA and Dec).